 The survey has to be mobile-optimized

 Google has started giving due importance to the mobile-first indexing.
 Moreover, after mobile devices have taken a front seat in the technology, more and more people opt for completing surveys on their mobiles.
-Therefore, it has become more than important to create, test and deploy a mobile version of your survey.
-Ensure you have tested the mobile responsiveness, readability, tap size functions and general functionality of the survey before distribution.
+Therefore, it has become more than essential to create, test, and deploy a mobile version of your survey.
+Ensure you have examined the mobile responsiveness, readability, tap size functions, and general functionality of the survey before distribution.

 Decreasing customer churn is one of the prime objectives of designing and branding the survey.
 Nevertheless, before creating the survey, it is necessary to understand the motive behind the survey creation, Ask yourselves, why are you conducting this survey?
 What do you want to achieve from the survey?
 How do you plan to utilize the data collected through surveys?
 And what audience you specifically want to target?

 There are two obvious choices for question types when you want to create a feedback survey.
-Customer Effort Score and Net Promoter Score survey questions.
-CES questions are a good choice when you want to analyze the underlying components affecting customer satisfaction.
+Customer Effort Score (CES) and Net Promoter Score survey questions serve as the right choice when you want to analyze the underlying components affecting customer satisfaction.
 These questions help to understand the common issues faced by clients or customers.
 Additionally, you also know about the areas needing improvement, and the loopholes in your customer support needing an immediate fix.

 However, since CES questions are related to customer efforts, there are certain limitations as to when and how you can use them.
 For instance, after a support call, after an online support chat or after clients or customers access online helps.

 On the contrary, the Net Promoter Score or NPS question is less dependent on situations or has no limitations of context.
-Therefore, it offers wide options in using the question righteously.
+Therefore, it offers extensive options in using the question righteously.